-This article explains how to adjust the email storage limit on your mail server.
+This article describes how to adjust the email storage limit on your mail server.
 For information about sending quota limits, view the following article:

 To adjust disk usage for email messages: